rm-hull/luma.led_matrix/doc/intro.rst

 Introduction
 ------------
-Python library interfacing LED matrix displays with the MAX7219 driver using SPI on the Raspberry Pi and other linux-based single board computers - it provides a Pillow-compatible drawing canvas, and other functionality to
+Python library interfacing LED matrix displays with the MAX7219 driver (using SPI) and WS2812 NeoPixels (using DMA) on the Raspberry Pi and other linux-based single board computers - it provides a Pillow-compatible drawing canvas, and other functionality to support:
-support:

 * multiple cascaded devices
-* LED matrix and seven-segment variants
+* LED matrix, seven-segment and NeoPixel variants
 * scrolling/panning capability,
 * terminal-style printing,
 * state management,